 If your initial claim for workers' comp in Ohio was denied by the Bureau of Workers' Compensation (BWC) and you filed a timely appeal, your next step will be a hearing with the Ohio Industrial Commission (IC).
 Once upon a time in the good old days before CoronaPalooza, these hearings were held in person.
 Since starting back up after the initial shut down, however, hearings before the IC have been held by phone.
 It seems likely this will continue for the foreseeable future, given that the IC has made a significant investment in having their hearing officers work from home.
-We want our clients to understand the importance of these hearings and prepared to do their best.
+We want our clients to understand the importance of these hearings and be prepared to do their best.

 Tips for a Successful Virtual Hearing